MSCantrell/RedRumRunner/prompt_plan.md

    - Message log
    - Configuration options
    - Performance optimizations
-4. Create a final build process
+4. Create a final build process using PyInstaller

 This step should ensure all systems work together harmoniously and the game provides a complete experience as described in the specification document.
+Add appropriate logging and error handling throughout the codebase.
 ```

 ## Implementation Considerations